 - Long-term (minimum one semester), part-time internship for UiB students (with the possibility of receiving ECTS when an agreement is in place1).
-Application deadline: two times a year, fit to UiB’s selection process.
+Application deadline: two times a year, see UiB’s selection process.

 - Short-term, full-time intensive internship (4/6 weeks, preferably in August for activities related to Bergen Exchanges).
 Application: in May and November every year.

-B) Interning from abroad: we offer internships primarily for students at our partner institutions, or for those who come with the recommendation of one of our fellows.
+B) Interning from abroad: We offer internships primarily for students at our partner institutions, or for those who have been recommended by one of our fellows.

-For A) 1. follow the UiB’s application process (for ECTS) or send us your CV and motivation letter (without ECTS).
+For A) 1. follow the UiB’s application process (for ECTS) or send us your CV and letter of motivation (without ECTS).

-For A) 2. and 3. send your CV and short motivation letter.
+For A) 2. and 3. send your CV and short letter of motivation.

-For B) send your CV, motivation letter and the name and contact details to two reference people.
+For B) send your CV, letter of motivation and the name and contact details of two references.

-1 At the moment, LawTransform has the following agreements is place: Faculty of Humanities, UiB – Praktisk informasjonsarbeid (15 studiepoeng)
+1 At the moment, LawTransform has the following agreements in place: Faculty of Humanities, UiB – Praktisk informasjonsarbeid (15 studiepoeng)

-Please note: This page is an indicator of what an internship at LawTransform might look like, exceptions might be provided.
+Please note: This page is an indicator of what an internship at LawTransform might look like, exceptions might be made.
 For questions, please contact: Lara Côrtes